dorischioma/Oil-Production-Revenue-and-Loss-analysis/README.md

 This report dives into the extent of these losses, revealing the trends, key players, and hidden gaps in Nigeria’s oil production system.
 It also presents data-driven recommendations to close these gaps and improve oil sector performance.

 ## Problem Statement:
 Theft and pipeline vandalism have long been major threats to Nigeria’s oil industry.
-But the problem goes beyond criminal activities—many losses stem from measurement errors, operational inefficiencies, and reporting discrepancies that create significant financial leaks.
+But the problem goes beyond criminal activities, many losses stem from measurement errors, operational inefficiencies, and reporting discrepancies that create significant financial leaks.

 ## Key Questions:
 ### Production Loss and Revenue Trends by Year